- Phonological choices can be determined by finding minimal pairs.

 - Approximants and Nasals have similar acoustics to vowels.

 - The source of energy for fricatives is turbulence generated at or near the constriction.
 Fricative spectra vary according to size of cavity forward of the constriction.

-- Voice Onset Time is an important voicing cue for plosives.
+- Voice Onset Time determines "voicing" for plosives.

 At the end of this topic the student should be able to: